You will need to login first in order to enroll or view an activity. Login Here

 If you have any questions about this activity, please contact Brooke Hernandez in Indianapolis, IN, 317-871-0011 ext.
 813 or via email at bhernandez@ihtc.org.
 For technical support please email support@partnersprn.org or open a ticket in the Partners Support Center.

-22HT00081 A School Nurses Guide to Bleeding Disorders: von Willebrand Disease
+23HT00148 A School Nurses Guide to Bleeding Disorders: von Willebrand Disease

-5:00 PM Eastern, December 23, 2023
+5:00 PM Eastern, December 29, 2025

 This activity aims to enable the learner to enhance his/her knowledge about von Willebrand disease (VWD), common treatment methods/products, and accommodations recommended to provide a safe and positive learning environment for the student with VWD.

-A School Nurse's Guide to Bleeding Disorders: von Willebrand Disease contains information about von Willebrand disease (VWD), its treatment, and accommodations that must be made in order to promote a safe and positive learning environment for the student with VWD.
+A School Nurses Guide to Bleeding Disorders: von Willebrand Disease contains information about von Willebrand disease (VWD), its treatment, and accommodations that must be made in order to promote a safe and positive learning environment for the student with VWD.
 This includes a definition of VWD and a description of common symptoms; description of VWD treatment; and exploration of the Hemophilia Treatment Center (HTC) comprehensive care team as an essential resource in managing the student with VWD.

 At the conclusion of this activity, the participants should be better able to: